 And unless you’re going through IVF, you’ll likely never know whether an embryo developed but didn’t implant, or if it didn’t develop at all.

-How to Help Implantation: Fact vs. Fiction
+How to Increase Chances of Implantation: Fact vs Fiction

 So you want to control everything you can?
 We get it.
 And the most important thing you can do is talk to your doctor.